 Expert rating: 2/5

 The Grande Panda comes with six airbags and, unusually, Fiat has located the passenger one in the roof to make more room for storage in the dashboard.
 Additionally, you get driver aids such as emergency braking, driver attention monitoring, lane keeping assistance and traffic sign recognition.
-This is prone to miss-reading the speed limit, so the inclusion of a physical button to mute the warnings is welcome.
+This is prone to mis-reading the speed limit, so the inclusion of a physical button to mute the warnings is welcome.
 All cars come with rear parking sensors, cruise control and a speed limiter as standard, while La Prima cars gain front parking sensors and a reversing camera.
-Fiat has pragmatically prioritised the regulated aids over nice-to-haves so it can keep the Grande Panda’s purchase price down, and this means you won’t find useful features such as blind spot monitoring or adaptive cruise control.
+Fiat has pragmatically prioritised the regulated aids against nice-to-haves to keep the Grande Panda’s purchase price down, so you won’t find useful features such as blind spot monitoring or adaptive cruise control.

 Expert rating: 3/5